 Four days later, Killebrew made his debut with the Senators.
 He pinch-ran for Clyde Vollmer.
 Killebrew was six days shy of turning 18.
 Over the next few years, the muscular prospect with a compact, but powerful, right-handed swing, sat mostly on the Washington bench as a bonus baby.
 Only later did he get to punish young, impressionable minor-league pitchers.

 Finally, in 1959, Killer played in his first full Major League season.
 He promptly led the A.L. with 42 home runs.
-He also made the All-Star team, something he would do another 11 times in his career.
+He also made the All-Star team, something he would do another 11 times.

-The Washington Senators left for Minneapolis-St. Paul in 1961.
+The Senators left for Minneapolis-St. Paul in 1961 and were re-christened as the Twins.
 Killebrew took his home-run swing with him.
 From 1961-64, he belted 188 balls out of the park.